Mind-blowing fact: The happier your employees, the more successful your company.

 This one should come naturally, but many managers don’t see the value because they are afraid of “crossing the line” into unprofessional territory.

 That is simply not true.
-Getting to know your team is one of the best things to do to create a happy culture and a happy workplace.
+Getting to know your team is one of the best things to do to increase employee happiness in the workplace and maintain a happy work environment.

 Make a point to learn something new about your team members every week.
 Finding out that Lucy is a wedding singer may give you a new respect and appreciation for her, in addition to her professional skills.